Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 ## Usage

-1. Open the application in your browser by going to [http://localhost:8080](http://localhost:8080).
+1. Open the application in your browser by going to [https://createcustomchatbotplugin.com/](https://createcustomchatbotplugin.com/) or [http://localhost:8080](http://localhost:8080) if running locally.
 2. Fill in the fields for:
    - **Knowledge Base:** Enter the specific details of your business or organization.
    - **Predefined Questions:** Provide frequently asked questions for the chatbot to address.